How to set up phosphobot for free and control your robot arm in simulation and in real life.

 Then, run the phosphobot server:

-It can take up to 15 seconds for the server to start for the first time because of macOS security settings.
+It can take up to 15 seconds for the server to start.

 On the same computer, open a web browser and navigate to localhost